lydstyl/200328-dokimo/README.md

 https://dokimo.netlify.app

+## How to run in dev
+- clone this repo
+- copie the .env.exemple to .env
+- create a firebase project
+- change .env values with your firebase project settings
+- npm i
+- npm start

-To do:
+## To do:

-- bug avis d'échéance quand trop perçu exemple Leduc (quittance avec trop perçu ok)
+- avis d'échéance bad date when new year

 - register basic PWA
 - batch green indicator if term already paid and red if not // to add when